maxibor/meetdock/README.md

 There are two programs you can use from the root directory of the project

-#### meetdock --> meetdock is our scoring-only program for the other teams
+#### `meetdock` : meetdock is our scoring-only program for the other teams.
-#### meetdockAZ --> meetdockAZ is our full program that includes the work of team sampling n°6
+#### `meetdockAZ` : meetdockAZ is our full program that includes the work of team sampling n°6 and our scoring.

 ## Quick start with meetdockAZ

-meetdockAZ is our full implementation.
+meetdockAZ is our full implementation from sampling to scoring.

 Just type

 ```
 (meetu)$ python meetdockAZ.py
 ```

 The program will then ask you if you want to run a demo on a preconfigured ligand+receptor (without minimizer) and very little amount of ligand rotations

 If you say no, then it will ask you to manually specify your inputs (receptor, chain, outputdir, minimizer, nb of rotations)

 #### Default output

--By default, output is in ./out/
+- By default, output is in ./out/

 ## Quick start with meetdock
 ```